 After being stuck in long cycles of severe illness so many times, I developed a survival mechanism of never making plans to do anything outside of the bare minimum to stay alive (like work, making food, etc.)

 This was based on reality for some time, because I was legitimately too sick to do anything.
-There was one ten-month and another five-month period where I was even too sick to work.
+There was one ten-month and another five-month period where I was even too sick to work or get out of bed most of the day.

 The problem is, once I started having recurring days and even weeks where my symptoms were milder and I could function better, I didn’t automatically stop this survival tactic.